About this website

 2000 - 2012

-Digital Concert Photography
+Digital Concert & Event Photography

 Evil Jard, Vienna.
 Shot on DSLR

-Being a concert photographer was interesting.
-We got lots of orders from the management about how to photograph the celebrities and during which songs we were allowed to take photos.
+The first digital SLR I owned was a Nikon D70.
+I used it for years and eventually upgraded to a Nikon D300.
+Being a concert photographer was and interesting job.
+During concerts, we got numerous orders from the artists’ management about how to photograph them and during which songs we were allowed to take photos.

 Since 2012